blake122096/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p>
-Once the Windows 10 VM has been set up in Azure, log into the machine with your credentials.
-It is best to create a notepad and save a copy of any credentials used along the way for this lab, as there'll be many.
-Within the VM, open the Microsoft Edge web browser and download <a href= https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD>osTicket-Installation-Files.zip</a>.
-Extract the files and you should see the following.
+Once your Windows 10 virtual machine is running in Azure, log in using your credentials.
+(Remember to keep a record of all usernames and passwords used during this lab, as you'll need them later.)
+Open the Edge browser within the VM and download the osTicket installation files from this link.
+After the download is complete, extract the contents of the zip file.
+You should see the following files
 </p>
 <br />